andybyers21/notes.ajb.app/notes/Startups/Startup Essays and Talks.md

 ---
 # Startup Essays and Talks

 This is a link to a database of brilliant essays and talks on [[Startups]] by startupschool.org, from smart folks like Paul Graham, Drew Houston, Mark Zuckerberg, Elon Musk, Naval and many others.

 **[Link](https://www.startupschool.org/library)**

+---

+My personal essay on Ideas For Startups can be found **[here](/essays/2020/Ideas for Startups)**